 a.
 A baccalaureate degree from an accredited college or university.

 c.
-A minimum grade point average of 3.25 on a 4.0 point scale on 60 hours of upper-division course work.
+A minimum grade point average of 3.25 on a 4.0-point scale on at least forty-eight hours of upper-division course work.

 e.
 A single-page essay of maximum 500 words to state your purpose of pursuing an English MA.
 This essay should be single-spaced and word-processed.
 Submit the Statement of Purpose (as with all application materials) to the Office of Graduate Admissions.

 The University of Texas at Tyler

 3900 University Blvd.
 Tyler, TX 75799